jax-ml/jax/docs/new_docs/101/pytrees.md

 All JAX transformations accept functions whose inputs and outputs are pytrees of arrays.
-Differentiating with respect to a dictionary of parameters just works — and the gradient comes back as a dictionary with the same structure:
+Differentiating with respect to a dictionary of parameters just works, and the gradient comes back as a dictionary with the same structure:

 ```{code-cell}
 def loss(params, x):